SalesLoft soars with $50 M Series C

 SalesLoft, an Atlanta-based startup that helps companies manage the contact phase of the sales process, announced a $50 million Series C today.

-Insight Ventures was lead investor with participation from LinkedIn and Emergence Capital, which also participated in the company’s A and B rounds.
+Insight Venture Partners was lead investor with participation from LinkedIn and Emergence Capital, which also participated in the company’s A and B rounds.
 Today’s investment brings the total raised to $75 million, so this was a significant capital infusion.

 What attracted investors was that SalesLoft has concentrated on an area of the sales pipeline called ‘sales engagement.’
 It provides a framework for sales people around how to contact potential customers, how often and with what language.
 It is significant enough that it caught the attention of Jeff Horing, co-founder and managing director at Insight Venture Partners, who was willing to write a big check.